Applied-Genomics-UTD/docs/src/content/docs/course/variant-calling/jupyter.md

 sidebar_position: 3
 ---

-In the last section we touched on [R Markdown](./documentation#r-markdown), which was a great introduction to interactive computing in a reproducible way.
+In the last section we touched on [R Markdown](https://rmarkdown.rstudio.com/), which was a great introduction to interactive computing in a reproducible way.
-Another standard that people love to use for data analysis, are jupyter notebooks.
+Another standard that people love to use for data analysis, are Jupyter notebooks.
 There are a lot of different ways to interact with Jupyter Notebooks and some pros and cons to them that we'll address.